CIS565-Fall-2017/Project2-Stream-Compaction/README.md

 ### Performance Analysis

 Optimal blocksize = 128

 Blocksizes from 32 to 1024 (exponentially) were tried on the implementations.
-The optimal blocksize value was 128 and 256.
+The optimal blocksize values were 128 and 256.

 ![](img/GraphComparisons.PNG)